Mrudul-Bhatt/Exam-App-Node-API/README.md

 Use any application which deals with API's front end ex: postman, insomnia to implement CRUD operations

-NOTE -> Use your own mongolink if want to connect to your personel database , by replacing the link in .env folder
+NOTE -> Use your own mongolink , if you want to connect to your personel database , by replacing the link in .env folder